 Stats: 7.76 ha.
 78% Chardonnay, 14% Riesling, 8% Albariño.
 Originally planted in 1999, added to in 2003, 2009 and 2013.
 North facing Moutere Clay Gravels.
 Organically run.

 A few kilometers to the north of the Neudorf Home Block lies the sheltered Flaxmore Valley.
-The spectacular Flaxmore Vineyard runs down the north facing slope and is owned by Stuart and Patricia Anderson.
+The vineyard runs down a north facing slope.
 Neudorf Viticulturist Stef Brockley oversees the viticulture, and we take Chardonnay, Pinot Noir and Pinot Gris.

 Stats: 5.77 ha.
 35% Pinot Gris, 33% Pinot Noir, 32% Chardonnay.
 Planted 2008.
 Moutere Clay Gravels.

 All our Sauvignon Blanc now comes from this excellent block on the Waimea Plains.
-Owned by Brett and Anna Woodwiss this block is a recent addition to our portfolio and we’re impressed with the fruit.
+This block is a recent addition to our portfolio and we’re impressed with the fruit.
 The low crop production regime is overseen by Neudorf Viticulturist Stef Brockley.

 Stats: 5.10 ha.
 100% Sauvignon Blanc.
 Planted 2006.
 Elevated, gently sloping alluvial site nestled into the base of the Barnicoat Range in Hope.
 The site is warmer and more sheltered than most Waimea vineyards.